lopespaula/MachineLearningProject/README.md

 The Fashion MNIST is a slightly more challenging problem than regular MNIST.
 And in this project we used 60,000 images to train the model and 10,000 images to test the accurance of this model.

-The model was builded, trained and saved using Jupyter Notebook.
-And the website was builted in Python utilizing Streamlit.
+The model was built, trained and saved using Jupyter Notebook.
+The application was built in Python utilizing Streamlit and deployed using Heroku.

 ## The Website

-The website first asks you to upload an image of your preference, in PNG.
+The application first asks you to upload an image of your preference, in PNG.
 And after running it gives you as an output a prediction of which piece of clothing that image was containing.

 * Imput: